First Boston

-The First Boston Corporation was a New York-based bulge bracket investment bank, founded in 1932 and acquired by Credit Suisse in 1988.
+The First Boston Corporation was a New York–based bulge bracket investment bank, founded in 1932 and acquired by Credit Suisse in 1988.
 After the acquisition, it operated as an independent investment bank known as CS First Boston until 2006, when the company was fully integrated into Credit Suisse.
 In 2022, Credit Suisse revived the "First Boston" brand as part of an effort to spin out the business.

 History

 Founding

-The First Boston Corporation was created in 1932 as the investment banking arm of the First National Bank of Boston.
-It became an independent firm after passage of the Glass–Steagall Act, which required commercial banks to divest securities businesses in the wake of the 1929 stock market crash.
-First National Bank of Boston continued as a commercial bank, ultimately becoming part of Bank of America.
-The young First Boston investment bank was cobbled together from the investment banking arms of major commercial banks.
+The First Boston Corporation was formed in Boston, Massachusetts, on June 27, 1932, as the investment banking arm of the First National Bank of Boston.
+It became an independent firm after passage of the Glass–Steagall Act, a New Deal banking legislation that required commercial banks to divest securities businesses following the 1929 stock market crash.
+During this time, the company became the largest publicly owned investment banking firm in the United States.
+First National Bank of Boston continued as a commercial bank, eventually becoming part of Bank of America.
+The early First Boston investment bank had been assembled from the investment banking arms of major commercial banks.
 For example, several key members of Chase Harris Forbes Corporation, the securities affiliate of Chase National Bank, joined the new investment bank in 1934.